togawa28/mousestyles/doc/source/report/classification.rst

 Gradient boosting is another machine learning algorithm for classification.
 It produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
 Gradient boosting fits an additive model in a forward stage-wise manner.
 In each stage, it introduces a weak learner to compensate the shortcomings of existing weak learners, which allows optimization of an arbitrary differentiable loss function.

-Support vector Machines(SVM) are set of related supervised learning methods for classification and regression, which minimizes the empirical classification error and maximize the geometric margin.
-SVM map the input vector into a higher dimensional space where the maximal separating hyper plane is constructed.
-Maximizing the distance between different parallel hyper planes, SVM come up with the classification of the input vector.
+Support vector Machines (SVM) are set of related supervised learning methods for classification and regression, which minimize the empirical classification error and maximize the geometric margin.
+SVMs map the input vector into a higher dimensional space where the maximal separating hyper plane is constructed.
+By maximizing the distance between different parallel hyper planes, SVMs come up with the classification of the input vector.

 *Tuning Parameters*

-For each of the algorithms, we create functions to fit them on the dataset respectively.
+For each of the algorithms, we create functions to fit them on the dataset.
 There are two different ways to fit these methods: if the user pre-defines the set of the parameters, we will use cross validation to find the best estimators and their relative labels; if the user does not define the parameters, the functions will use the default values to fit the models.

 For random forests, we tune n_estimators, max_feature and importance_level. n_estimators represents the number of trees in the forest.
 The larger, the more accurate.
 However, it takes considerable amount of computational time when increasing forest size. max_features represents the number of features to consider when looking for the best split.